NYUAppSec/assignment4_module1/README.md

 These changes should not be large.
 If you find yourself including new libraries, or writing more lines of code instead of just modifying code that already exists, you are likely overthinking the problem.
 This one is not complicated!

-### Submission
-If you’d like to submit this part, push the `hw4p3handin` tag with the following:

-    git tag -a -m "Completed hw4 part3." hw4p3handin
-    git push origin main
-    git push origin hw4p3handin

 ## Part 4: Oops, was that card yours?

 There exists a vulnerability in the REST API that allows users to GiftCards that do not belong to them.
 Think about why this vulnerability may be occurring, and how it can be fixed.
 You do not need to submit anything regarding your explanation, but this will help you understand important concepts.

 To get an idea of how the app uses the REST API to invoke the use card functionality, you can look at the following files:

 1. UseCard.kt
 2. CardInterface.kt